wmde/wikibase-release-pipeline/deploy/README.md

-# Wikibase Suite
+# Wikibase Suite Deployment Kit

-Wikibase Suite (WBS) is a containerised, production ready [Wikibase](https://wikiba.se) system, that allows you to self host a knowledge graph similar to [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page).
+Wikibase Suite (WBS) Deployment Kit is a containerised, production ready [Wikibase](https://wikiba.se) system, that allows you to self host a knowledge graph similar to [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page).
+It orchestrates a set of WBS Service Images using Docker Compose.

 > 🔧 This document is for people wanting to self host the full Wikibase Suite using the Wikibase Suite Deployment Kit.
 If you are looking for individual WBS Service Images, head over to [hub.docker.com/u/wikibase](https://hub.docker.com/u/wikibase).